esl/bryan_cb_sf_2020_talk/readme.md

 ---

-Add the GenServer to the supervison tree of your application module
+Add the GenServer to the supervision tree of your application module

 ```elixir